pallets/werkzeug/docs/local.rst

 Note that local objects cannot manage themselves, for that you need a local manager.
-You can pass a local manager multiple locals or add additionals later by appending them to `manager.locals` and everytime the manager cleans up it will clean up all the data left in the locals for this context.
+You can pass a local manager multiple locals or add additionals later by appending them to `manager.locals` and every time the manager cleans up it will clean up all the data left in the locals for this context.